autr/wsapi/README.md

 # WSAPI

-An abstraction to add RESTful functionality to websockets, with PID / timestamp information and request timeout.
+An abstraction to add RESTful functionality to WebSockets API, with PID / timestamp information and request timeout.

 **This is client-side only.**

-Your websockets server should implement the logic for WSAPI, with an example given in `test/server.js`.
+Your WebSockets server should implement the logic for WSAPI, with an example given in `test/server.js`.

 ## Methods